 My name is Erik Gundersen.
 I am a family physician in La Crosse and have been in full time practice for over 25 years.
 I first joined the Wisconsin Medical Society (Society) as a Medical Student.
 I became involved with the Society Task Force on Health Care Reform and have been active ever since.
-I have served on the Medical Society Board of Directors, the Society Foundation Board of Directors and numerous Society Committees.
+I have served on the La Crosse County Medical Society Board of Directors, Wisconsin Medical Society Board of Directors, the Society Foundation Board of Directors and numerous other Society Committees.

 Membership in the Society puts you on a course of lifelong professional development.
 There are opportunities for continuing medical education, leadership development, political advocacy and personal growth.
 The people you meet along the way perpetually remind you why you entered the profession of medicine.
 There is a positive energy to make a difference.

 As a physician, you are in a very unique position.
 You are on the front lines of patient care most every day.
 The needs of your patient transcend your specialty affiliation or hospital group.
 Physicians know first-hand the struggles of their patients.
 The Wisconsin Medical Society, in addition to advocating for physicians, is especially focused on improving the health of the people of Wisconsin.
 In order to improve the delivery of care, physicians must be heard, be strong and be secure.
 Your membership in the Wisconsin Medical Society helps you take better care of your patients and achieve your professional goals.

 Erik Gundersen, MD, MA, FAAFP